f1tenth-cmu/f1tenth_lab5/README.md

 ## VII.
 Deliverables

 - **Deliverable 1**: Submit the map files ai_makerspace.pgm and ai_makerspace.yaml) that you've made using `slam_toolbox`.
-- **Deliverable 2**: Submit your code on Canvas.
-Your submitted code should run smoothly in simulation.
+- **Deliverable 2**: Submit your code and a screen recording of your Pure Pursuit running in simulation.
+Visualize the both the waypoint your car is tracking at any point in time as well as the entire set of waypoints.
 - **Deliverable 3**: Submit a link to a video on YouTube showing the real car following waypoints in or near AI makerspace.
-Show a screen recording of rviz.
+Show the car in rviz at the same time.

 ## VIII: Grading Rubric
 - Compilation: **5** Points
 - Running slam_toolbox and producing a map: **10** Points
 - Running particle_filter: **10** Points
 - Implementing pure pursuit: **10** Points
+- Submitted pure pursuit in sim but didn't visualize waypoints: -2
+- Has video of physical car running pure pursuit but no accompanying rviz: -2
 - Video: **10** Points